GreedYLearner1146/ANROT-HELANet/README.md

 | ------ | ------| ------|
 |ANROT-HELANet| **69.4 $\pm$ 0.3** | **88.1 $\pm$ 0.4** |

 The instructional code and values for the remaining benchmarked will be available in the future.
-The backbone for our HELA-VFA is the ResNet-12.
+The backbone for our model here is the ResNet-12.

 # Image Reconstruction Preliminary Results